kantord/jq-in-the-browser/readme_template.md

 # jq-in-the-browser

-jq-in-the-browser is a JavaScript port of jq, currently supporting a subset of it's features.
+jq-in-the-browser is a JavaScript port of jq.
 [Try it online](https://runkit.com/kantord/runkit-npm-jq-in-the-browser)

-jq-in-the-browser works directly on JavaScript objects.
-It is relatively small (16.6 kB, 5 kB gzipped)
+Instead of processing serialized data, jq-in-the-browser processes JavaScript objects.
+It is written from scratch and is relatively small. (~17 kB, ~5 kB gzipped)

 ## Install
 `npm install --save jq-in-the-browser`